This feature is currently in preview.

 To use the Instrumentation editor, you must meet the following requirements:

 Owner or Admin

-one.newrelic.com APM & services > (select a .NET app) > Settings > Instrumentation: The Instrumentation editor provides an easy way to view or edit your custom instrumentation in the UI.
+one.newrelic.com > All capabilities > APM & services > (select a .NET app) > Settings > Instrumentation: The Instrumentation editor provides an easy way to view or edit your custom instrumentation in the UI.
 This XML example shows the assembly name, class name, and method name.

 Deploying live instrumentation causes a brief period of higher overhead.
 This can noticeably slow application requests for several seconds.

 Go to one.newrelic.com > All capabilities > APM.
 Find your app, then click Settings > Instrumentation.

 - Copy the code and paste it in from a clipboard.

 - Click Download Sample XML to create a sample instrumentation file as a starting point.